Discover 10 Incredible Routes to go backpacking in South America

 DAY 11-14: FLORIANÓPOLIS, SANTA CATARINA

 From Curitiba, head to Florianopolis for some relaxation on this magical island.
 It is less than a 5-hour drive/ car or you can take an affordable domestic flight.
-Floripa, as the locals call, is filled with white-sand beaches, diverse hiking trails, and lush rainforests.
+Floripa, as the locals call it, is filled with white-sand beaches, diverse hiking trails, and lush rainforests.
 The center of the island has a hippie vibe, with a trendy area and rustic restaurants, perfect for backpackers.

 If you have 3 weeks to backpack in South America this is a great route.
 But if you have more time to explore slower each location, it is even better.
 Traveling to the most southern tip of South America is one of the best trips you can make!
 Spend three to six weeks exploring the most beautiful destinations in Argentina and Chile with this bucket list Argentina-Chile travel itinerary, covering all the big highlights of both countries.

 Start your trip in Buenos Aires, the capital of Argentina, and of the tango.
 The city has many landmarks, museums, restaurants, and different neighborhoods to keep you entertained for weeks.
 Try to keep your stay limited to a few days, especially as you’ll be coming back at the end of your trip.